 The raw material for this blade spent more than the last century as a leaf spring for a horse-drawn carriage.
 It is somewhat unusual to come across this type of steel and is a rare find.
 It appears to be a type of steel called “shear steel”, predating mass-produced crucible steel and the Bessemer process.
 The source pile is located on the former homestead of a blacksmith so it has a high proportion of carbon steel, saved for its value and usefulness in making tools and implements.

 The blade was hand forged in a charcoal fire, shaped with files, differentially hardened using traditional water quench yaki-ire, and polished by hand with water stones to reveal an active suguha hamon with a deep turn back.

-Local Nootka Cypress forms the core for the scabbard, and a stone textured surface created with natural urushi lacquer and dried tea leaves gives a rusty iron appearance to the scabbard.
+Local Nootka Cypress forms the core for the scabbard, and a sabi-nuri (rust texture) style stone texture surface created with natural urushi lacquer and dried tea leaves gives a rusty iron appearance to the scabbard.
 A bamboo peg holds all components of the tanto together and allows for disassembly to clean and polish the blade.

 Blade construction is muku with a hira-zukuri profile and iori mune.
 The blade is approximately 9.25″ long, overall length is around 14.5″, and the overall length when sheathed is about 17″.
 Accompanied by a hand stitched reclaimed silk obi storage bag.

 長さ/刃長 Nagasa: 7 sun 7 bu 6 rin (235mm)